Fertulity IVF

 Morphology (Sperm Shape)

-Morphology refers to the shape and structure of sperm.
-“Normal” sperm have an oval head and long tail — features that facilitate movement toward the egg.
-Although morphology is not as critical as quantity or motility, a high percentage of normal shapes is associated with a higher probability of successful fertilization.
+Morphology refers to the shape and structure of sperm cells.
+“Normal” sperm typically have an oval head and a long tail, features that facilitate their movement toward the egg.
+Low percentages of morphologically normal sperm have been associated with a reduced likelihood of natural conception and impaired fertilization capacity.

 IVF lab procedure: micropipette precisely injects sperm into egg for fertilization under controlled conditions.